Affordability in health care: Ripping off the bandage to reduce waste | Deloitte US has been saved

 In the future, the convergence of automation and the redesign of the industry’s legacy rules can lead to an unstoppable shift in our health care system.
 The first step may be to rip off the bandage and re-imagine our decades-old heath care system.

-Kulleni is a US Consulting Health Care Sector Leader and US Chief Health Equity Officer.
+Kulleni is the US Consulting Life Sciences & Health Care Industry Leader and US Chief Health Equity Officer.
 She holds an MD from Harvard Medical School and an MBA from Johns Hopkins.
 Dr. Gebreyes has developed and implemented strategies for population health management and value-based care, physician alignment and patient activation, diversity, equity and inclusion, and the drivers of health.
 She is an active advocate for vulnerable and underserved communities.
 She is also a physician leader with more than 20 years of experience in the health care industry across the commercial and public sector.
 She drives care delivery transformation for health care organizations pursuing financially sustainable strategies for consumer centric care models that are data driven and digitally enabled.
 She has also developed strategies for population health management and value-based care that address payment reform, physician alignment and patient activation.
 In partnership with providers, payers, and employers, Kulleni has successfully developed and implemented clinical analytics tools and applications that reduce operating costs and promote appropriate utilization of resources.

 Paul is the Regional Segment leader for Health Plans in Deloitte Consulting LLP, focused on expanding our relationships with regional health plans, as well as the Distribution and Insurance Exchanges practice leader.
 He has more than 25 years of industry distribution and P&L experience and focuses on growth through effective distribution across all lines of business, including helping clients to optimize the market impacts of public and private exchanges.
 His recent engagements include public exchange go-to-market planning, private exchange strategy, and retail business and distribution strategy.